yldio/asap-hub/docs/config/auth0.md

 ## Auth0 Custom Social Connections

-Create a connection for ORCID and configure as follows:
+Create a connection named `ORCID` and configure as follows:

 **Settings**